NomicFoundation/hardhat/docs/README.md

 # Hardhat documentation website

 This is a NextJS-based application for the Hardhat documentation website.
-This app is utilizing SSG for creating pages on the build step.
-It's developed keeping the best practices in mind including accessibility, SEO and Performance optimizations, and scalability
+This app utilizes SSG for creating pages on the build step.
+It's developed keeping the best practices in mind, including accessibility, SEO and Performance optimizations, and scalability.

 The app mainly provides two types of pages:

 - landing pages (see home page)
 - documentation pages (see documentation section)

 Landing pages are composed of reusable blocks and separate content files.
-Blocks are full-width React Components that can be stacked to compose a page.
+Blocks are full-width React Components that can be stacked to form a page.
 Blocks output content passed to them via props.

 Documentation pages are generated from markdown files located in the `src/content` folder.
 This folder has a nesting structure that is mapped to the page URLs on the website.